 ①Culture engineered bacteria which have been transformed successfully for 6 hours.

-②Culture the test group and negative control in anaerobic and aerobic environment for 6 hours, respectively.
+②Culture the test group and negative control in anaerobic and aerobic environment for 6 hours respectively.

 ③Use the fluorescence microscope to observe the presence of fluorescence in the test group and the negative control group.